Equities Mostly Up As Countries Slowly Reopen - UrduPoint

 Sydney jumped more than one percent, Singapore added 0.9 percent and Seoul was 0.5 percent higher, while there were also gains in Wellington, Bangkok and Jakarta.

-But Manila dropped more than one percent and Mumbai shed almost three percent aftrer the Indian government extended its lockdown until May 31.
+But Manila dropped more than one percent and Mumbai shed almost three percent after the Indian government extended its lockdown until May 31.

-In early trade, London, Frankfurt and Paris all climbed more than two percent.
+In early trade, London rose two percent, Frankfurt jumped 2.2 percent and Paris climbed 1.8 percent.

 "Good news for the market and the economy as a whole is that businesses worldwide are reopening, albeit in fits and starts," said AxiCorp's Stephen Innes.